0x444454/look_ma_no_vic/README.md

 # Look ma, no VIC !
-## Build your own C64 Ultimate FPGA demo
+## How to build your own C64 Ultimate FPGA demo

 This is an experimental FPGA demo for the C64 Ultimate.
 Hopefully we'll see better demos than this in the future ;-)